aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/oleobject/_index.md

 ```

-Sets the file type of the embedded ole object data [FileFormatType](../../com.aspose.cells/fileformattype).
+Sets the file type of the embedded ole object data See [FileFormatType](../../com.aspose.cells/fileformattype).

 **Parameters:**
 | Parameter | Type | Description |